dhis2-metadata/CRVS_RMS-EVT-Rapid_Mortality_Surveillance/docs/rms_events_installation.md

 ### Handling import conflicts

+There are a number of different conflicts that may occur, though the most common is that there are metadata objects in the configuration package with a name, shortname and/or code that already exist in the target database.
+There are a couple of alternative solutions to these problems, with different advantages and disadvantages.
+Which one is more appropriate will depend, for example, on the type of object for which a conflict occurs.

 > **NOTE**
 >
 > If you are importing the package into a new DHIS2 instance, you will not experience import conflicts, as there is no metadata in the target database.
-After import the metadata, proceed to the “[Configuration](#configuration)” section.
+After importing the metadata, proceed to the “[Configuration](#configuration)” section.

-There are a number of different conflicts that may occur, though the most common is that there are metadata objects in the configuration package with a name, shortname and/or code that already exist in the target database.
-There are a couple of alternative solutions to these problems, with different advantages and disadvantages.
-Which one is more appropriate will depend, for example, on the type of object for which a conflict occurs.

 #### Alternative 1